radiomicsgroup/SpinFlowSim/README.md

     * the file [`syn.py`](https://github.com/radiomicsgroup/SpinFlowSim/tree/main/code/syn.py) defines the _pipenet_ class, with which we represent and resolve vascular networks.
 An initialised _pipenet_ object can be used to synthesise microvascular signals for any dMRI protocol of interest;
     * the file [`visu.py`](https://github.com/radiomicsgroup/SpinFlowSim/tree/main/code/visu.py) defines useful tools to visualise spins flowing within a vascular network as a video.
 * The folder [**examples**](https://github.com/radiomicsgroup/SpinFlowSim/tree/main/examples) contains some tutorials that illustrate how to use SpinFlowSim in practice.
 * The folder [**networks**](https://github.com/radiomicsgroup/SpinFlowSim/tree/main/networks) contains the resolved vascular networks generated for our [preprint](https://doi.org/10.1101/2024.07.15.24310335).
-These can be used to synthesise vascular dMRI signals for any acquisition protocol of interest.
+These can be used to synthesise vascular dMRI signals for any acquisition protocol of interest (find [here](https://github.com/radiomicsgroup/SpinFlowSim/tree/main/networks/README.md) how).

 # Usage